SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation

-\subsection{Training details}
+\section{Training details}

-All summarization models were trained on each summarization dataset, with the exception of palm\_1shot, which generated a summary given a single example from the dataset and the input article.
-The checkpoint for each model was selected using performance on the validation set, except for t5\_base\_250 and mt5\_small\_250, which were only trained for 250 steps.
+The summarization models were trained on the training split of each summarization dataset, with the exception of palm\_1shot, which generated a summary given a single example from the dataset and the input article.
+The checkpoint for each model was selected using performance on the validation set of each respective dataset, except for t5\_base\_250 and mt5\_small\_250, which were only trained for 250 steps.
 The input length for the T5 and mT5 models was set to 1024, and 2048 for PaLM.
 The target length was 512.

-The \seahorse metrics are trained on the \seahorse training split, and the best checkpoint is selected based on performance on the validation set.
-A separate metric is trained for each of the 6 dimensions of quality.
-We use only ``Yes'' and ``No'' ratings for training and testing the \seahorse metrics.
+The \seahorse metrics were trained on the \seahorse training split, and the best checkpoint was selected based on performance on the validation set.
+A separate metric was trained for each of the 6 dimensions of quality.
+We used only ``Yes'' and ``No'' ratings for training and testing the \seahorse metrics.
 The input length for the learnt metrics model is 2048.
 The article and summary are separated with ``premise:'' and ``hypothesis:'' tags, respectively, to be consistent with \citet{honovich-etal-2022-true}.

 All training and inference was done with the t5x framework \citep{roberts2022scaling} and run with TPU accelerators.